sebastiaanverborg/docs/source/arag.rst

 ARAG AS24 PUSH API
 ======================================

-This API is used for policy creation for ARAG
+This API is used for policy creation for ARAG.

 Getting started
 ---------------

 This uses the KASKO push API and is a single request.

 1) Make POST request to URL